jasonatyu/orangemusic/README.md

 Users can view, create, edit, and delete playlists, including adding a name, an optional description, attaching an optional custom image, and adding songs from their personal library or from Orange Music's library.

-One of the design goals of this feature was to make the application feel as native as possible, including developing a `SongMenu` component that becomes visible when a user clicks on the `...` that appears when hovering over a specific song.
+One of the design goals of the application was to make it feel as native as possible, including developing a `SongMenu` component that becomes visible when a user clicks on the `...` that appears when hovering over a specific song.
 A submenu of user-created playlists then appears when hovering over the `Add to Playlist` option in the main menu.

 ![Playlist](https://s3-us-west-1.amazonaws.com/orange-music-pro/playlist.png)